 2 sticks (1/2 pound) butter, softened

-2 cups grated sharp cheddar cheese (I've had much better luck with quality name brand cheese than generic or store brand)
+2 cups grated sharp cheddar cheese - 8 oz. block of cheese (I've had much better luck with quality name brand cheese than generic or store brand)

 2 cups flour